PrakashChoure2002/support.eventyay.com/event-setup/How-can-I-create-an-event.md

 ![Create Event Form 2](/images/How-can-I-create-an-event-basic-info-2.png)

 Next, you will need to provide tickets information.
 Add at least one ticket type to proceed.
-A details explaination on adding tickets can be found here.
+A details explanation on adding tickets can be found here.

 Finally, add any additional details, like the type, topic and license, etc...
 Click `Forward` to go the next step of the event